This Small Vanilla Cake recipe with a cherry filling is a 2 layer 6 inch cake perfect for any occasion. Made from scratch without cake mix.

 It’s harder to taste the flavors if you eat the cake straight from the fridge without warming up first.

 - 1 3/4 cup all-purpose flour (when measuring, spoon the flour into the measuring cup and level it off)*

 - 2 teaspoons baking powder

 - 1/2 cup (8 tablespoons or 4 ounces) unsalted butter, softened

 - 4 egg whites, room temperature

-- 2 teaspoons vanilla bean paste or seeds from 1 vanilla bean, or 2 teaspoons vanilla extract
+- 2 teaspoons vanilla bean paste, seeds from 1 vanilla bean, or 2 teaspoons vanilla extract

 - 1 cup whole milk, room temperature